NSO Handbook

 Meal plans and dining

 IU Dining provides a variety of healthy and nutritious foods to meet the preferences and dietary restrictions of each student.
-The online tool, NetNutrition®, is available at nutrition.dining.indiana.edu where students can check calories, allergens, and nutritional information.
+The online tool, NetNutrition®, is available at https://nutrition.dining.indiana.edu/NetNutrition/46 where students can check calories, allergens, and nutritional information.
 We also have a registered dietitian on staff who works with students to help them plan meals around their needs.

 We adjust our operations to provide a safe environment for our guests and staff.
 Visit the website at dining.indiana.edu for the most recent information.